JFDuval/flexsea-v2/README.md

 ### How to use the Eclipse PC C project

-*This section is a Work In Progress!*

-Quick notes:
+I did not write down good notes when setting this up.
+If you go through the install, please contribute to this section!

 - Workspace in root folder
-- Active configurations are saved, but will need to be selected
+- Active configurations are saved, but will need to be selected.
+The project has three configurations:
+  - Test
+  - StaticLib
+  - DynamicLib
 - Run/debug configs might need to be reconfigured
 - Test is the most complicated because you need to link files outside of the project directory.

 ### How to use FlexSEA with your embedded project